mjhea0/express-testing-mocha-knex/README.md

 })(module.exports);
 ```

-Now we have a new set of routes set up that we can use within *src/server/routes/users.js* which we need to set up...
+Now we have a new set of routes set up that we can use within *src/server/routes/users.js*, which we need to add...

 #### Set up new routes

-Create the *users.js* file in "src/server/routes/", and then add in route boilerplate:
+Create the *users.js* file in "src/server/routes/", and then add in the route boilerplate:

 ```javascript
 const express = require('express');